arduino/docs-content/content/hardware/03.nano/boards/nano/tutorials/nano-getting-started/nano-getting-started.md

 ![Arduino AVR Board Package](./assets/install-nano-core.png)

 You should now be able to select your board in the board selector.
-You will need to have your board connected to your computer via the USB-C® connector at this point.
+You will need to have your board connected to your computer via the USB Mini B connector at this point.

 ![Arduino Nano board found.](./assets/nano-connected.png)